-This information explains follow-up care after treatment for thoracic cancer at Memorial Sloan Kettering Cancer Center (MSK).
+This information explains follow-up care after treatment for thoracic cancer at Memorial Sloan Kettering (MSK).

 One or 2 years after your treatment ends, you may join the Thoracic Cancer Survivorship Program.
-This program is designed to provide specialized care to address all of your needs after treatment ends.
+This program is designed for people who have completed treatment for thoracic cancer.

 Survivorship Nurse Practitioner

-After each follow-up visit, your survivorship NP will continue to update your other healthcare providers.Back to top
+After each follow-up visit, your survivorship NP will give your doctor an update about your health.Back to top

 Resources for Survivors